dpursehouse/pygerrit2/README.md

 [![Build Status](https://travis-ci.org/dpursehouse/pygerrit2.svg?branch=master)](https://travis-ci.org/dpursehouse/pygerrit2)

 Pygerrit2 provides a simple interface for clients to interact with [Gerrit Code Review][gerrit] via the REST API.
+It is based on [pygerrit][pygerrit] which was originally developed at Sony Mobile, but is no longer actively maintained.

+Unlike the original pygerrit, pygerrit2 does not provide any SSH interface.
+Users who require an SSH interface should continue to use [pygerrit][pygerrit].

 ## Prerequisites

-Pygerrit is tested on OSX with Python 3.6, and Ubuntu (trusty) with Python 3.5 and 3.6.
+Pygerrit2 is tested on OSX with Python 3.6, and Ubuntu (trusty) with Python 3.5 and 3.6.
 It is compatible with Python 2.7, but support is not guaranteed.

 ## Installation